Ransomware attacks Android phones

 Adult Player is the first virus to attack phones running Android.
-It’s advertised as a pornographic video player (it can be downloaded on message boards and torrent sites, as it is not available via any official app store) and is particularly insidious.
+It’s advertised as a porn video player (it can be downloaded on message boards and torrent sites, as it is not available via any official app store) and is particularly insidious.
 Before the phone is locked, the app does display the content it promised, but at the same time takes pictures of the user with the phone’s front‑facing camera.
-This makes the ransomware even more effective – apart from losing data, there is also a blackmail threat that compromising photos will be revealed.
-Fortunately, it is relatively easy to neutralize the virus without much damage to the user’s data.
+This makes the ransomware even more effective - apart from losing data, there is also a blackmail threat that compromising photos will be revealed.
+Fortunately, it is relatively easy to neutralise the virus without much damage to the user’s data.
 You just need to restart the phone in a safe mode, remove admin rights from the app and delete it from the phone.

 Lockerpin, another adult video player, spreads in a similar way.
 I It is only available outside of Google Play, but its mechanism of action is much more dangerous, as it uses Android’s standard lock-screen feature.
 Once the app has been granted administrative privileges in the system, it sets or changes the current PIN code and blocks access to the phone.